Why Don’t Many Men Show Their Emotions?

-Here’s a different scene from one Boulder, Colorado, office.
-Paul comes out of the meeting, furious.
+Here’s a different scene.
+Paul comes out of a meeting, furious.
 He throws his keys across his desk and kicks his chair.
-The room seems to stop.
+The room seems to freeze.
 Co-workers sit up, attentive and silent, until he leaves the room.
 Paul is known for his occasional tantrums, but no one ever talks about them.
-They’re considered an extension of his passion and commitment for his job.
+They’re considered an extension of his passion and commitment to his job.
 Plus, even though everyone likes him, they don’t want to mess with Paul.

 Emma works in the same office.
 She has never kicked her chair.
 When she gets mad, she speaks assertively and bluntly not with malice, just matter-of-fact.
 She has never cried at work, and her co-workers joke that she has no soul.
 They don’t like her, and they show it.
-They think she’s “hormonal,” out of control.
-She must hate her job.
+They call her hormonal.
+They say she must hate her job.

 Although Paul is the one acting out and he could be labeled hormonal and the “drama queen,” Emma still gets the label.
 By being blunt and assertive she is labeled hormonal.

 Why isn't there a "drama king"?
 The sanctioned emotions for women and men to display operate with a double standard.
 What is okay for one, isn't okay for the other.